MG4518/C---Programming-Language/README.md

 # C---Programming-Language
 Welcome to the C Programming Language repository!
-This repo contains a collection of C programs ranging from beginner-level concepts to more advanced projects.
+This repo contains a collection of C programs ranging from beginner-level concepts to more advanced concepts.
 It's a great starting point for anyone looking to learn or brush up on C fundamentals.
 # 📌 About C Language
 The C programming language has a rich history rooted in the development of operating systems and software systems that shaped modern computing.